 Hidden away in the Seto Inland Sea are the Japan Art Islands.
 They are filled with beautiful art installations, museums, and architectural masterpieces.
 It is simply one of the best things to see in Japan if you love art and nature.

-They have a triennial (every 3 years) where they refresh all the art and 2019 is one of those years!
+They have a triennial (every 3 years) where they refresh all the art and 2019 was one of those years!
 Some of the art you’ll see from previous years include Monet, Yayoi Kusama, James Turrell, Tadao Ando, and more.

 It all started on the main island of Naoshima by the Benesse Foundation – who has one of the best museums on the island.
 They also have the Benesse House Hotel, which is housed as part of the museum.
 If you stay here, you’ll be able to roam the museum at all hours.. even at 3 am.. all by yourself!
 The Oval Rooms are especially incredible because you’ll get access to the beautiful Oval Area.